-Bacterial vaginosis (BV) is the most common vaginal condition in women aged 15-44, and although it’s not technically a sexually transmitted infection (STI), sex plays a big role.
+Bacterial vaginosis (BV) is the most common vaginal condition in women aged 15-44, and sex is its biggest trigger.
 This begs the question: since it takes two to tango, what is men’s role in bacterial vaginosis?
-Would treating a male partner for bacterial vaginosis reduce your risk of developing it?
+Would treating a male partner for bacterial vaginosis reduce your risk of developing BV over and over again?

 What is bacterial vaginosis?